 I learned about social injustice and the power of art to direct and fuel revolutions.

-As my spouse and I moved for his flight school training for the Navy, I took what jobs I could find.
-Along with so many younger people, I’ve worked in many fields from food service to retail, as a tailor, in fine arts, design & photography, and even in the tax & legal fields.
+As my spouse and I moved for his Navy flight school training, I took what work I could find.
+Like so many entering the workforce, my industry experience ran the gamut, from food service to retail, as a tailor, in fine arts, design & photography, and even in the tax & legal fields.

 Career

-Then, in 2024, I really started looking for jobs.
-I spent every day applying to jobs as if it was my full time job itself.
-Finally, after nearly a year of hundreds of applications & interviews, I accepted a position with Veterans Affairs as an interior designer to improve VA clinics.
+Then, in 2024, I really started looking for positions within the career path I envisioned for myself.
+I spent every day applying as if it was my full time job itself.
+Finally, after nearly a year, hundreds of applications and dozens of interviews, I was thrilled to accept an interior design position with Veterans Affairs, working to improve its clinics.
+It was a great opportunity doing fulfilling work!

-Less than 2% of members of Congress come from a working-class background, over half have a net worth of over $1 million, and only 28% are women.
+Less than 2% of members of Congress come from a working-class background, over half have a net worth of more than $1 million, and only 28% are women.

 We NEED better representation.

 The systems we have in place today are not "broken" systems.
-They are systems strategically designed to benefit a certain demographic, and intentionally exclude a majority of Americans.
+They are systems strategically designed to benefit a certain demographic, and intentionally exclude the majority of Americans.

-I decided to run because of the unmistakable disdain by of the Trump administration for minorities & our most vulnerable populations, and horrified by the the sweeping destruction of the critical institutions that protect Americans...
+I decided to run because of the unmistakable disdain by the Trump administration for marginalized communities and our most vulnerable populations, and I have been horrified by the the sweeping destruction of the critical institutions that protect Americans.

 It’s time for change.